-The next time Hollywood is looking for a story about American Indians (Amerinds) who capture a 20-something settler and integrate him into their tribe for 5 years, the saga of the Anacostan Indians, who lived in and around what is now Washington, DC, may become a major movie - It's already a comic (Fig. 1).
+The next time Hollywood is looking for a story about American Indians (Amerinds) who capture a 20-something settler and integrate him into their tribe for 5 years, the saga of the Anacostan Indians, who lived in and around what is now Washington, DC, may become a major movie - It's already a comic (Fig. 1)(34).
+(See details on Henry Fleet later in the article.)

 Fig. 1.
-Frames from "Up the River" by Joe Sutliff, 2016
+Frames from "Up the River" by Joe Sutliff, 2016 (Ref 34)